-T here is one place about which I found out some time ago that may very well be the most difficult place on Earth to visit — and I dare you to try traveling to and visiting this place, which I will reveal later in this article.
+One place about which I found out some time ago may very well be the most difficult place on Earth to visit — and you might not want to try traveling to and visiting this place, whose identity I will reveal later in this article.

-Stefan likes to visit areas of the world to which people do not typically travel — such as to North Korea, for example.
-I personally like to do that as well.
-Before the violence erupted, I visited areas within Côte d’Ivoire — also known as the Ivory Coast — where I spent three full weeks.
+Another example is when I visited areas within Côte d’Ivoire — also known as the Ivory Coast — where I spent three full weeks years before the violence erupted.
 I have been to such cities as Abidjan, Grand-Bassam, Yamoussoukro, Korhogo and Bouaké — but I have also been to small villages deep in the jungle.
 I was told that I was one of the first Americans to ever visit one particular little village, where the native people lived in huts, raised goats, ground their corn into meal and cooked it on an open fire, and even danced in traditional masks and costumes.

-I can assure you that there is little that is more annoying than a stupid goat needlessly bleating endlessly before 6:00 in the morning just outside my open “window” — which was nothing more than a opening in the wall of a dried mud hut with a thatched roof — even after sleeping on a burlap sack using mosquito coils to ward off those buzzing bloodsucking dive-bombers while I was a guest in a hut which the homeowner gave up for me for the night.
-Although I may impart my tales and experiences in Côte d’Ivoire at another time — perhaps complete with audio, as I recorded audio portions of my trip along with plenty of photographs — please forgive me for currently digressing.
+I can assure you that a stupid goat needlessly bleating endlessly before 6:00 in the morning just outside my open “window” — which was nothing more than a opening in the wall of a dried mud hut with a thatched roof — is quite annoying even after sleeping on a burlap sack using mosquito coils to ward off those buzzing bloodsucking dive-bombers while I was a guest in a hut which the homeowner gave up for me for the night.

-I am one of those people who enjoy counting countries — adding them to my “portfolio”, if you will…
+Yes — I am one of those people who enjoy counting countries and adding them to my “portfolio”…

 …anyway, the place is called North Sentinel Island, which is technically a part of India and one of approximately 200 islands located in the Andaman Sea.
 While it is certainly not one of the most remote places on our planet — Pitcairn Island arguably may win that distinction — very few have succeeded in actually setting foot on the island, located only approximately 485 miles or so northwest of Phuket.